 Once a student-athlete is certain they would like to become a competitive swimmer in college, they’ll find there is a lot of work to be done to make that dream become a reality.

-The good news is that in study conducted by the NCAA, when asked to agree or disagree that the recruiting process was a positive experience, 84 percent of men’s college swimming and diving respondents agreed.
+The good news is that in a study conducted by the NCAA, when asked to agree or disagree that the recruiting process was a positive experience, 84 percent of men’s college swimming and diving respondents agreed.
 Swimming had the second-best results among all sports surveyed.
 Although the recruiting process can seem complicated, the NCAA’s research suggests that the rules in place can help the student-athlete feel more empowered in the process.
 So, where to begin?

 This recruiting information will provide you all the details and expert recommendations to best set you up for a chance of achieving your men’s college swimming roster goal.
 You’ll learn about college academic requirements, how to gain exposure with college coaches, as well as how to communicate with coaches to proactively bolster your recruiting potential.